tilt-dev/tilt.build/blog/_posts/2021-11-29-tilt-news-november-2021.md

 {% include youtubePlayer.html id=page.youtubeId %}

 ### Unsung heroes: our *favourite* feature
-There are Tilt features, that are quite obvious, like the possibility to [group resources visually](https://blog.tilt.dev/2021/08/09/resource-grouping.html) by label.
+There are Tilt features that are quite obvious, like the possibility to [group resources visually](https://blog.tilt.dev/2021/08/09/resource-grouping.html) by label.
 But today we’ll talk about a feature that is frequently overlooked.
 Heck - some people don’t even know about it!
 I am speaking of course about the “Favorite” feature.
 It lets you mark any resource with a star, and it will show up in the global navigation bar.
 Pretty handy, right?

 ![starring resources from the Tilt UI](/assets/images/tilt-news-november-2021/favorite-feature.gif)